cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 ## Enter Jonas

 Jonas is a Haskeller, he's interested in compilers and programming languages, and he's a heavy Nix user.
-I thought that if there is anyone I could convince to work on this with me, it would be Jonas.
+I thought that if there would be anyone I could convince to work on this with me, it would be Jonas.

-After telling Jonas about this, he surprisingly didn't think this was a crazy idea.
+After telling Jonas about this, he surprisingly didn't think it was a crazy idea.
 After a little discussion, we came up with three potential approaches for making a Haskell-like language that compiles to Nix: